List of power stations in Iran: International projects

-One of Iran's most important international projects will see the construction of a $200-million hydroelectric dam in Nicaragua starting 2011.
-Iran is currently engaged in dam construction in Tajikistan, Armenia and Azerbaijan, and consultations are underway with a number of other countries.
-Kenya, Sri Lanka, Bolivia and Mali are the potential target markets being considered for exporting the country's technical and engineering services.
+One of Iran's most important international projects will see the construction of a $200-million hydroelectric dam in Nicaragua, starting in 2011.
+Iran is currently engaged in dam construction in Tajikistan, Armenia, and Azerbaijan, and consultations are underway with a number of other countries.
+Kenya, Sri Lanka, Bolivia, and Mali are the potential target markets being considered for exporting the country's technical and engineering services.
 In 2010, Iran won a contract to build a dam in Afghanistan and the third contract to build a power plant station in Syria.

-In December 2005 a wind farm was put in operation at Pushkin Pass in Armenia.
-Total installed capacity of the farm is 2.64 MW, comprise from the four 660 kW wind turbines.
-Wind farm was built by support of 3.1 mln US$ grant from the government of Islamic Republic of Iran.
-The Armenian and Iranian energy sectors are currently jointly constructing the Iran-Armenia Wind Farm which is set to become the country's largest wind farm, having an installed electric capacity of 90 MW.
+In December 2005, a wind farm was put in operation at Pushkin Pass in Armenia.
+The total installed capacity of the farm is 2.64 MW, from four 660 kW wind turbines.
+The wind farm was built with the support of a US$3.1M grant from the Iranian government.
+The Armenian and Iranian energy sectors are currently jointly constructing the Iran-Armenia Wind Farm, which is set to become the country's largest wind farm, having an installed electric capacity of 90 MW.
 As at 2012, Iran is building seven large power plants in Syria, Oman, Iraq, and Tajikistan.

 Foreign direct investment

-According to the Ministry of Energy, Germany has invested $445 million in construction of the Pareh-Sar combined cycle power plant in northern Iran, while the UAE has invested $720 million in construction of a gas power plant as well as a combined cycle power plant in Isfahan and Shiraz.
-In 2015, Iran and Russia signed an agreement regarding the construction of eight thermal power plants in Iran, with a total installed capacity of 2,800 Megawatts (MW).
+According to the Ministry of Energy, Germany has invested $445 million in construction of the Pareh-Sar combined-cycle power plant in northern Iran, while the UAE has invested $720 million in construction of a gas power plant and a combined-cycle power plant in Isfahan and Shiraz.
+In 2015, Iran and Russia signed an agreement regarding the construction of eight thermal power plants in Iran, with a total installed capacity of 2,800 MW.
 The investment per MW will be $3.57 million ($10 billion in total).